Scientific Committee

 Chloé Germaine

-She is co-editor of Material Game Studies: A Philosophy of Analogue Play (Bloomsbury) and the author of numerous articles and book chapters on board games, game books, and roleplaying games.
-She is also a game designer and has published original roleplaying games with The Gauntlet, The Between, and Cthulhu Hack. -
+She is co-editor of Material Game Studies: A Philosophy of Analogue Play (Bloomsbury) and the author of numerous articles and book chapters on board games, game books and role-playing games.
+She is also a game designer and has published original role-playing games with The Gauntlet, The Between, and Cthulhu Hack.

 Gray Atherton